fjfnaranjo/RogueDM/docs/pages/getting-started/building-roguedm.md

 *This instructions are just for Linux.
 Sorry ^^ .*

-First, you need a [CMake](https://cmake.org) building toolkit.
+First, you need the [CMake](https://cmake.org) building toolkit.

-> CMake is an open-source, cross-platform family of tools designed to build,
-> test and package software.
-CMake is used to control the software compilation
-> process using simple platform and compiler independent configuration files,
-> and generate native makefiles and workspaces that can be used in the
-> compiler environment of your choice.
->
-> -- CMake's website

 Also, you need a basic C++ building environment with the next libraries:

 * SDL2
 * SDL2_image